pervices/releases/README.md

 Please read the following instructions carefully, and contact us if you have any questions.

-1. Mount the SDCard partion that has the FPGA image;
+1. Mount the SDCard partion that has the FPGA image; \

-sudo mount /dev/mmcblk0p1 /mnt
+    `sudo mount /dev/mmcblk0p1 /mnt`

 2. Replace the FPGA image on the SD Card;

-From the same location that you copied the release package to, type;
+    1. From the same location that you copied the release package to, type; \

-sudo mv crimson-rtm5/fpga/soc_system.rbf /mnt/
+        `sudo mv crimson-rtm5/fpga/soc_system.rbf /mnt/`

-Note: You may safely ignore the following, specific, error:

-mv: failed to preserve ownership for '/mnt/soc_system.rbf': Operation not permitted

-This is because the FAT filesystem you are copying the image to does not provide for an ownership mechanism.
+    > Because the FAT partition you are copying the FPGA image to does not provide for ownership, you may safely disregard the following, specific, error;
+    >> `mv: failed to preserve ownership for '/mnt/soc_system.rbf': Operation not permitted`

-3. Safely unmount the SD Partition
+3. Safely unmount the SD Partition \

-sudo umount /mnt
+    `sudo umount /mnt`

 This step ensures that the partition is safely unmounted.